-5.3 Modified Systolic Array Architecture
+4.2 Modified Systolic Array Architecture

-The motivation for the modified systolic array architecture was to take advantage of the shift register and systolic array architecture's features and, at the same time, reduce the negative side-effects due to scaling with respect to N. The shift register architecture suffered from the bus loading problem, while the systolic array architecture used a significant amount of extra hardware for the extra register.
+The motivation for the modified systolic array architecture was to take advantage of the shift register and systolic array architecture's features and, at the same time, reduce the negative side effects due to scaling with respect to N. The shift register architecture suffered from the bus loading problem, while the systolic array architecture used a significant amount of extra hardware for the extra register.
 The solution that was proposed was to use a separate shift register queue inside each systolic array block.
 Each shift register queue stores c entries, where c is determined by hardware and performance requirements.
-When c = 1, this is the same as the original systolic architecture, whereas if c = N, then we get the original shift register queue.
-So, for small c, hardware costs and performance are close to those of the systolic architecture and, as c increases, the hardware costs steadily approach those of the shift register architecture.
-Also, as c increases, the performance of the modified decreases due to extra bus loading, as is the case with the shift architecture.
-This point is shown in Fig. 18.
-Here, P = 16and two values of c are used.
-Initially, for small values of N, the shift architecture has the best performance, mainly because of negligible bus loading and also because the operations in the shift architecture require one cycle, as opposed to two in the systolic and modified.
-But, as N increases, the rate at which performance decreases is much sharper in the shift register case due to the bus loading problem.
-With the systolic and modified systolic, the performance curve is relatively horizontal.
-For larger N, performance for the modified systolic should be higher than that of the shift register due to this very gradual decrease in performance in the modified systolic architecture.
-Considering the amount of hardware used in the modified systolic is only slightly more than that of the shift, and considering the aggressive buffering strategies required in the shift architecture to get these performance numbers, the modified systolic is a much more effective solution, despite the performance difference.
-So, once a value for c is determined based on the performance requirements, the design can be scaled to very large N without worrying about severe performance degradation from bus loading or buffering strategies.
+When c=1, this is the same as the original systolic architecture, whereas if c=N, then we get the original shift register queue.
+So for small c, hardware costs and performance are close to those of the systolic architecture, and as c increases both hardware costs and performance steadily approach those of the shift register architecture.
+This point is shown in Figure 12.
+Here P=16, and two values of c are used.
+Note that, initially, the modified systolic architecture has poorer performance than that of the shift architecture.
+This is partially due to the extra bit used in the priority field to differentiate old and new entries.
+But as N increases, the rate at which performance decreases is much sharper in the shift register case due to the bus loading problem.
+For larger N, performance for modified systolic should be much higher than that of the shift register due to the more gradual decrease in performance in the modified systolic.
+Considering that the amount of hardware used in the modified systolic is only slightly more than that of the shift, the performance difference makes the modified systolic a much more effective solution.